rundeck/docs/docs/manual/notifications/sensu.md

 : This is the interval to run the check on.

 - **API URL**
 : This is the endpoint that needs to be hit in order to create an event for an account.
 For example, `http://sensu:8080/api/core/v2/namespaces/default`.
-If it is already specified it in project or framework settings, you don't need to add it again here.
+If it is already specified it in project or framework settings, no need to add it again here.

 - **API Key**
 : This is the API key for the account to create an event in.
 Choose the one created in the Setup section above.
-If it is already specified it in project or framework settings, you don't need to add it again here.
+If it is already specified it in project or framework settings, no need to add it again here.